-On May 4-5, 2016, the Command Partners search marketing department had the privilege of attending Digital Summit 2016, a marketing conference featuring the latest in digital strategies, content marketing, social media, SEO, email marketing, and analytics.
+On May 4-5, 2016, the Enventys Partners search marketing department had the privilege of attending Digital Summit Charlotte 2016, a marketing conference featuring the latest in digital strategies, content marketing, social media, SEO, email marketing, and analytics.
 There we gleaned valuable information through two days of presentations, roundtable discussions and keynote speeches from some of the top minds in digital marketing.

 Here are our key takeaways:

 Digital Summit definitely reminded me of what can produce long-term results through SEO – publishing well-written, unique content that provides value, as well as a strong outreach and promotion plan associated with each content piece.

 Arnie Kuenn’s (from Vertical Measures) phenomenal speech about seeking to answer the questions of your target demographic through content is absolutely the key to creating non-branded ‘evergreen’ content.
 He mentioned 5 types of content that will create organic search traffic: cost, problems, versus/comparisons, reviews and best.
 These post types seek to answer questions that people are looking to resolve by searching Google, Bing, etc. As a result, these individuals have also self identified as people who are likely to be in need of a certain service or product to aid in the resolution of their problem – making them likely to convert.

 Jim Boykin’s (from Internet Marketing Ninjas) passionate speech about the importance of link building was a heavy reminder that strong backlinks are what provide real SEO results.
 During his speech he presented a brilliant methodology for measuring the value of a referring domain by looking past the trust metrics provided by SEO tools and evaluating the site based on its current status according to SEMrush’s estimated traffic chart.
 If a site is on an uptrend, it’s a strong site that you want to be associated with, but if it lost its rankings it is likely penalized and worth little to no value.